 Ankara was long been accused of turning a blind eye to the rise of ISIL in Syria and even aiding its movements across the border, claims the government had always vehemently denied.

-Saleh Muslim, head of the Democratic Union Party (PYD), the YPG's political wing, tweeted that Turkey was now in the "Syrian quagmire" and would be "defeated" like ISIL.
+Saleh Moslem, head of the Democratic Union Party (PYD), the YPG's political wing, tweeted that Turkey was now in the "Syrian quagmire" and would be "defeated" like ISIL.

-But a senior US administration official told AFP that Washington had already been "syncing up" with Turkey for Wednesday's operation and US advisers had been involved in a planning cell.
+But a senior US administration official told AFP that Washington had already been "syncing up" with Turkey for the operation and US advisors had been involved in a planning cell.